christian-hackyourshack/npm/packages/astro-m2dx/README.md

 ::CTA[Dear Astronauts, grab your vacuum cleaner and dust off your MDX, now!]{href="https://www.npmjs.com/package/astro-m2dx"}
 ```

-⚠️ Limitation: The names of the defined directives must be valid ES variable names, i.e. you can only use names, that you do not need to quote (especially: no snake-case).
+> ⚠️ **Limitation:** The names of the defined directives must be valid ES variable names, i.e. you can only use names, that you do not need to quote (especially: no snake-case).

+> ⚠️ **Prerequisite `remark-directive`:** In order to use this feature, you must insert the plugin `remark-directive` before `astro-m2dx`.

 ### Add-ons